rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 -  Device Connect prompt:

-    The test will Request User to connect Source device to Hdmi In port:
+    The test will prompt the User to connect a Source device:

   - Question: "connect device to porttype and press Enter (Y/N)"
   - Press **Y** if Device is connected (this will mark the step as PASS).